The log-open correspondence for two-component Looijenga pairs: Applications

 for the generating series of disconnected open Gromov--Witten invariants of $(X,L,\msf{f})$ in representation basis where the winding around $L$ is encoded in a partition $\upmu$.
 In the special case of a single boundary wrapping the Lagrangian submanifold $L$ we can extract the connected invariant defined in \eqref{eq: defn open GW} via \cite[Equation~(6.16)]{BBvG2}\footnote{We corrected \cite[Equation~(6.16)]{BBvG2} by an overall factor $-\ri$.
 See \cite[Appendix~A]{Yu23:BPS} for a discussion of this factor.}

 under the change of variables $q=\re^{\ri \hbar}$ where we fixed a square root $\ri$ of $-1$.

-As we discussed in \Cref{sec: open geometric setup}, the toric diagram of $(X,L,\msf{f})$ will have a shape as displayed in \Cref{fig: tor skel} where we labelled the compact one dimensional torus orbit closures by $\ell_1,\ldots,\ell_k$ starting from the stratum $\ell_0$ intersected by $L$ and assigned partitions $\upmu_1,\ldots,\upmu_k$ to all edges.
+The generating series $\cW_{\upmu}(X,L,\msf{f})$ can be calculated algorithmically via the topological vertex method by performing a weighted sum over decorations of the toric diagram \cite{AKMV05:TopVert,LLLZ09:MathTopVert}.
+As we discussed in \Cref{sec: open geometric setup}, for our case at hand the toric diagram of $(X,L,\msf{f})$ will have a shape as displayed in \Cref{fig: tor skel}.
+We label the compact one dimensional torus orbit closures by $\ell_1,\ldots,\ell_k$ starting from the stratum $\ell_0$ intersected by $L$ and decorate each edge $\ell_i$ with a partition $\upmu_i$ as indicated in the figure.
 Then every edge $\ell_i$, $i\in\{0,\ldots,k\}$, contributes with a factor

-to \eqref{eq: disconnected open invariant} where $\upkappa_{\upnu}\coloneqq \sum_j \upnu_j (\upnu_j - 2j +j)$.
+to \eqref{eq: disconnected open invariant} where $\upkappa_{\upnu}\coloneqq \sum_j \upnu_j (\upnu_j - 2j +1)$.
 Each trivalent vertex corresponding to a torus fixed point $\ell_i\cap \ell_{i+1}$ contributes

-where by convention $\upmu_0=\upmu$ and $\upmu_{k+1}=\emptyset$ and $s_{\upalpha/\upbeta} \big(q^{\uprho+\upgamma}\big)$ denotes the skew Schur function $s_{\upalpha/\upbeta} \big(x_1,x_2,\ldots\big)$ evaluated at $x_j = -j + \frac{1}{2} -\upgamma_j$.
+where by convention $\upmu_0=\upmu$ and $\upmu_{k+1}=\emptyset$ and $s_{\upalpha/\upbeta} \big(q^{\uprho+\upgamma}\big)$ denotes the skew Schur function $s_{\upalpha/\upbeta} \big(x_1,x_2,\ldots\big)$ evaluated at $x_j = q^{-j + \frac{1}{2} +\upgamma_j}$.
 As an application of \cite[Proposition~7.4]{LLLZ09:MathTopVert} we obtain \begin{lem} For $(X,L,\msf{f})$ the outcome of \Cref{constr: toric triple} we have

 \end{lem} In case the toric triple is a strip geometry the above sum of partitions can be carried out explicitly to yield a closed form solution for $\cW_{\upmu}(X,L,\msf{f})$ \cite{IKP06:VertexOnStrip}.
-Plugged into \eqref{eq: disconnected to connected} and \eqref{eq:log-open} this can be used to give a closed form solution for the logarithmic Gromov--Witten invariants of $(S\vertspace D_1+D_2)$ and will be illustrated in a concrete example in the following.
+Plugged into \eqref{eq: disconnected to connected} and \eqref{eq:log-open} this can be used to give a closed form solution for the logarithmic Gromov--Witten invariants of $(S\vertspace D_1+D_2)$.
+We illustrate this method with an explicit example in the following section.